OCDSpec/OCDSpec2/README.md

 ## To Do

-* Figure out how to version a library
+* Add ExpectUInt and ExpectUFloat matchers
+    * Maybe rename ExpectInt and ExpectFloat to ExpectSInt and ExpectSFloat
+        * Or not, cuz that's way ugly
 * Start versioning SpecKit properly
+    * Figure out how to version a library first
 * Tell people about SpecKit
     * Or maybe not?
         * Secret lib!
 Yeah, this sounds exciting!
 Some James Bond stuff goin on here.